-Active play can be so rewarding for the whole family.
-Many studies have revealed that exercise is beneficial not only for our physical health, but also for our mental health.
-Indeed, during physical activity good chemicals are released while stress chemicals are reduced at the same time.
+Active play can be so rewarding for the whole family, especially at this time where we need it more than ever.
+Many studies have revealed that exercise is beneficial not only for our physical health but also for our mental health.
+Indeed, during physical activity, good chemicals are released while stress chemicals are reduced at the same time.

-Hear more, when Maguelonne Rousseau takes you through what happens to a child that is active and why being active as a family is so important!
+We have asked Conscious Parenting Coach, Maguelonne Rousseau to take you through what happens to a child that is active and why being active as a family is so important!

 What happens in the brain during active play?

-The brain is stimulated in different ways (sensorially, cognitively, socially), which boosts brain cells growth.
-This phenomenon is called neurogenesis, and is particularly essential in children’s development.
+The brain is stimulated in different ways (sensorily, cognitively, socially), which boosts brain cells growth.
+This phenomenon is called neurogenesis and is particularly essential in children’s development.

 Enjoyable active play for children triggers “brain growth fertilizers” which make the brain function better with more brain connections.
 They positively affect higher brain functions resulting in higher IQ according to studies.